 The Importance of Practice

 Practice is important.
-But blind, untargetted practice can slow your progress.
-We will talk in this post about the importance of the practicing mindset and how to make the most of it.
+But blind, untargetted writing sessions can slow your progress.
+As Ernest Hemingway says – never mistake motion for action.
+We will talk in this post about the importance of the practicing mindset and how to make the most of it when trying to build your writing speed.
+We will also discuss free writing and how it may or may not work for you.

 How to do First Stage Planning/ Building a Bridge